 how to make khatti meethi dal recipe:

-1. first pick ¾ cup arhar dal (tuvar dal or pigeon pea lentils) for stones etc. then rinse the lentils thoroughly in running water for 4-5 times.
+1. first pick ½ cup heaped arhar dal (tuvar dal or pigeon pea lentils) for stones etc. then rinse the lentils thoroughly in running water 2 to 3 times. drain all water and keep aside.

 2. measure and keep all the ingredients ready for making khatti meethi dal.

-3. add the dal in a pressure cooker. aldo add 2.5 cups water, ½ teaspoon turmeric (haldi), 1 teaspoon ginger-green chili paste and 2 tablespoon peanuts (moongphali).
+3. add the arhar dal in a pressure cooker. also add 2 to 2.5 cups water, ½ teaspoon turmeric (haldi), 1 teaspoon ginger-green chili paste and 2 tablespoons peanuts (moongphali).

-8. simmer the dal for 7 to 8 minutes on a low to medium flame.
+7. simmer the dal for 7 to 8 minutes on a low to medium flame. keep stirring at intervals when the dal is simmering.

-10. for the tempering, heat 1.5 tablespoon ghee in a small pan.
+9. heat 1.5 tablespoons ghee in a small pan.

-16. pour this tempering on the simmering dal and continue to simmer for 5 to 6 minutes more. once done, then before serving, you can garnish the dal with coriander leaves if you prefer.
+15. pour this tempering on the simmering dal. be careful as the dal splutters. mix and then continue to simmer the dal for 5 to 6 minutes more. once done, then before serving khatti meethi dal, you can garnish the dal with coriander leaves if you prefer.